-Toxic pesticides and intensive farming are killing our bees -- yet more and more pesticides keep getting approved.
+Toxic pesticides and intensive farming are killing and harming our bees -- yet more and more pesticides keep getting approved.
 Now we have a chance to curb this trend.

 The EU wants to improve the way it tests pesticides, to pay more attention to how they harm bees -- but first European governments have to approve this plan.
 Together, we need to persuade our governments to radically improve the system and adopt advice from scientists that puts harm done to bees front and centre.

-Under pressure from SumOfUs members like you, the EU already trialled using these higher standards when considering three toxic neonic pesticides, which led to them being banned earlier this year.
-And if the EU had adopted these tighter rules earlier, bee-harming chemicals like sulfoxaflor, flupyradifurone, and cyantraniliprole would never have been passed.
+Under pressure from SumOfUs members like you, the EU already trialled using these higher standards when considering three toxic neonic pesticides, which led to them being banned.
+And if the EU had adopted these tighter rules earlier, bee-harming chemicals like sulfoxaflor, flupyradifurone, and cyantraniliprole may never have been approved.

 Can you sign the petition calling on European Governments to improve the way the EU tests all new pesticides?